Cherokee syllabary: Later developments

 In the 1960s, the Cherokee Phoenix Press began publishing literature in the Cherokee syllabary, including the Cherokee Singing Book.
 A Cherokee syllabary typewriter ball was developed for the IBM Selectric in the late 1970s.
 Computer fonts greatly expanded Cherokee writers' ability to publish in Cherokee.
 In 2010, a Cherokee keyboard cover was developed by Roy Boney, Jr. and Joseph Erb, facilitating more rapid typing in Cherokee.
 The keyboard cover is now used by students in the Cherokee Nation Immersion School, where all coursework is written in syllabary.

 In August 2010, the Oconaluftee Institute for Cultural Arts in Cherokee, North Carolina acquired a letterpress and had the Cherokee syllabary recast to begin printing one-of-a-kind fine art books and prints in syllabary.
 Artists Jeff Marley and Frank Brannon completed a collaborative project on October 19, 2013, in which they printed using Cherokee syllabary type from Southwestern Community College in the print shop at New Echota.
 This was the first time syllabary type has been used at New Echota since 1835.

 The syllabary is finding increasingly diverse usage today, from books, newspapers, and websites to the street signs of Tahlequah, Oklahoma, and Cherokee, North Carolina.
 An increasing corpus of children's literature is printed in Cherokee to meet the needs of students in Cherokee language immersion schools in Oklahoma and North Carolina.

 It featured on the 2023 USA quarter dollar commemorating Wilma Mankiller.

 Possible influence on Liberian Vai syllabary

 In the 1960s, evidence emerged suggesting that the Cherokee syllabary of North America provided a model for the design of the Vai syllabary in Liberia.
 The Vai syllabary emerged about 1832–33.
 This was at a time when American missionaries were working to use the Cherokee syllabary as a model for writing Liberian languages.
 Another link appears to have been Cherokee who emigrated to Liberia after the invention of the Cherokee syllabary (which in its early years spread rapidly among the Cherokee) but before the inventions of the Vai syllabary.
 One such man, Austin Curtis, married into a prominent Vai family and became an important Vai chief himself.
-It is perhaps not coincidence that the "inscription on a house" that drew the world's attention to the existence of the Vai script was in fact on the home of Curtis, a Cherokee.
 There also appears to be a connection between an early form of written Bassa and the earlier Cherokee syllabary.